dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
 	= Version 2.4.2 =
 		* Fix text domain
+		* Compatibility check for 4.6
+		* Change default to article from note, per commentary.
 	= Version 2.4.1 =
 		* Fix error where Twitter shim is not loaded if other version of MF2 Parser is loaded
 		* Reserve Recipe per Request